 Good Question.
 I don’t really know.
 If you are talking about speed technique (from a purely athletics point of view) I would say pretty early on.
 I don’t and never have considered myself a ‘speed’ coach.
-Mark Sayers an academic sprint coach who has worked with several leading sporting teams, notably The All Blacks and Wallabies wrote a very interesting paper a few years back.
-In it he said that to improve straight line speed in rugby players by simply improving technique is virtually impossible and if it were possible would become far too much time in the training week.
+Mark Sayers is an academic sprint coach.
+He’s worked with top teams like The All Blacks and Wallabies.
+He wrote an intriguing paper recently.
+He argued that enhancing straight-line speed in rugby players through technique alone is nearly impossible.
+If achievable, it would consume too much weekly training time.

 Which should a coach prioritize first – strength or speed?
 Please explain.

 Strength always.
 We are predisposed to our muscle fibre make up.
 We should prioritize muscle growth and strength before power for speed development.
 Starting with speed can yield early gains.
 However, it often neglects building a solid strength and power foundation.
 This foundation is crucial for optimal speed development.

 Is it possible to estimate an athlete’s potential by looking at their body type?
 What are the three types of body types?

 Yes, I believe body type and body shape do often determine first of all what type of sport a person plays, and usually what positions in that team that he or she ends up playing.
 When I played rugby at school, coaches placed the bigger kids in the front row.
 Fast players took positions in the backs.
 Small players played half back, and those with a strong aerobic engine played in the back row.